owlbarn/owl_ode/README.md

 In case of linking issues, please refer to `owl`'s README (especially if you are running a variant of `ubuntu`): https://github.com/owlbarn/owl/blob/master/README.md#troubleshooting

-See also the [SUNDIALS section of this README](https://github.com/owlbarn/owl_ode/blob/master/README.md#sundials-cvode) if you need sundials on macosx.
+See also the [SUNDIALS section of this README](https://github.com/owlbarn/owl_ode/blob/master/README.md#sundials-cvode) if you need sundials on macosx, and to https://github.com/inria-parkas/sundialsml for more general issues with sundials.

 The documentation for the library is accessible at [ocaml.xyz/owl\_ode/owl-ode](http://ocaml.xyz/owl_ode/owl-ode/).